 The schools listed here represent a wide range of options.
 This list is intended to function as a guide.
 Many schools have comparable statistics to the ones listed here.
 The schools on this list represent different kinds of schools and the values one can find there.
 Not everybody can get into the Princetons and Browns of the higher education system.
 This list includes both very exclusive, high level universities, and very accessible universities many might not even have heard of that still offer a great value to students.

 This school represents the value that can be found in a more average university.
 The school is ranked just outside the top 100 among national universities and just outside the top 50 best public schools in the country.
-The average student debt is still significantly lower than the national average.
+The average student debt at the University of Buffalo is still significantly lower than the national average.
 This school demonstrates effectively that great value doesn’t necessarily go hand in hand with exclusivity.
 High value schools are an attainable aspiration for the majority of college bound students.